alibosworth/pakon-planar-raw-converter/readme.md

 ### I can just convert the planar raw files produced by TLXClientDemo with Photoshop, why would I want to use this script?

 Yes, you can use Photoshop's raw file handling to open/convert a planar raw file, but you'll have to specify the image details (dimensions, channel count, bit-depth, header offset) each time, and then save out to a TIFF.
-This script scans a whole directory of images using the file sizes to automatically know what resolution you've scanned at, then uses the ImageMagick library to convert to a standard TIFF (and then if you want also inverts it into a "positive" image using Negfix8).
+This script scans a whole directory of images using the file sizes to automatically know what resolution you've scanned at, then uses the ImageMagick library to convert to a standard TIFF (and then if you want also inverts it into a "positive" image using [negpro](https://github.com/alibosworth/negpro)).

+## How does the color inversion work?

+This is all done using [negpro](https://github.com/alibosworth/negpro) which is based on [Negfix8](https://sites.google.com/site/negfix/).
+By default all images are analyzed and averaged so that the same calculations are used across your roll.
+In general this leads to more consistent images.
+You can instead use the `--per-image-balancing` flag to balance each image individually.

+## How can I have more control over the color inversion

+[negpro](https://github.com/alibosworth/negpro) has many configuration options so if you install it and try out different options you can save your preferred config as `config.json` in `~/.negpro/` on macOS or `%USERPROFILE%\.negpro\config.json` on Windows, and your preferred configuration will automatically be used during inversion.

 ----------------------------------

 ## Installing

-You need to have Node, ImageMagick, and Negfix8 on your system, and then install this script "globally" so you can run it from any directory.
+You need to have Node and ImageMagick on your system, and then install this script "globally" so you can run it from any directory.
 Technically all of the above should be possible on any kind of computer, but here's the easiest way to do it if you are on OSX.

 ### OSX

 #### Short version (if you have [homebrew](http://brew.sh/) installed):

-* `brew install imagemagick negfix8 node npm`
+* `brew install imagemagick node npm`
 * `npm install -g pakon-planar-raw-converter`

 #### Long version: